nfomon/shok/modes.md

             }
         }

-3. Drop to an interactive command shell with '`::user::`'
+3. Drop to an interactive command shell with `shell`

         {
             new numFiles = (/media/usb_key).count